-My fields of study and inquiry ranged from different art forms, to agricultural and contemplative practices.
+My fields of study and inquiry ranged from different art forms, to ecological, agricultural and contemplative practices.

 Only to find that all of these areas seem fundamental to being human and to separate them into different disciplines, independent from each other, does not make things easier.

 Also the fact that I lived in and immersed myself into various cultural and social contexts, as well as urban, rural and nomadic settings, I consider very precious and informing.

 During those times I also spent long periods in nature.
 I still do this.

 And this kind of set the basis for a way of perceiving that became central to me.

 To be more exact, it became articulate and unfolded, and I noticed that it was there since early childhood.

 In general I sense that as a human being I live and work not for myself, but as part of all what we call nature, thus I contribute to nature as a whole.